ElCappucino/SkeletalEquipmentOpenGLProject/README.md

 This is a Skeletal Equipment Project made for Advance Computer Graphic 1 Class

+This project focus on
+- learning how to use skeletal data by transform object based on it

 You can control the character using these keys

 WASD to walk around